LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

 Your events table should contain the following:

 1. A header.

    - Use `<thead>`.
    - There should be at least seven columns (one for each day of the week).

 2. A body.

    - Use `<tbody>`.

    - Each square, aka `<td>` element, should contian a number representing the day of the month.
 Put it in a location in the square that looks good--not right in front of the event.

    - Put at least eight events in separate squares (days).

    - Alt least one event should use a *rowpan* attribute.

+     *Note: you can specify the day-of-month numbers as a range in the td that spans multiple rows.
+For example: 15&ndash;17.*

    - At least two events should use a *colspan* attribute.

 3. A footer.

    - Provide some kind of a summary in a row that contains one or more `<td>` elements with `<rowspan>`	 attributes.

 4. A caption that provides an appropriate title for the table.

 5. Apply styling to the events calendar.

    - Use a `<colgroup>` element to apply styling to at least one column.
    - Set border properties in a way that looks good to you.
    - Set background color of anything you like.